 Average Net Price

-Some classes that students take are Scientific Investigations, Statistics for Psychology, Introduction to Psychology, and Introduction to Anatomy.
-Students finish their studies with a Senior Seminar in Psychology, which connects ethics, field experience, research, and the latest theories in psychology and forensic psychology.
+Students finish their forensic psychology degree with a Senior Seminar in Psychology.
+This seminar connects ethics, field experience, research, and the latest theories in psychology and forensic psychology.

 Florida Institute of Technology